 - 15. When the Welcome to Microsoft screen appears, click the green arrow icon at the bottom of the screen to continue.
 Then follow the instructions on the screen to complete the installation. - 16.
 Remove the CD from the drive. - 17.
-Reinstall the appropriate drivers (see "Reinstalling Drivers and Utilities"). - 18.
+Reinstall the appropriate drivers. - 18.
 Reinstall your virus protection software.